 - Cut a piece of parchment paper to fit the bottom of the pan.
-Spray a loaf pan (8 1/2" x 4 1/2" x 2 1/2") liberally with non-stick vegetable spray.
+Spray a loaf pan (9" x 5" x 3") liberally with non-stick vegetable spray.
 Lay the parchment paper in the bottom of the pan and spray again.
 Set aside.

-- In a large bowl add the butter and remaining sugar.
-Cream the butter and sugar together until light and fluffy, about 4-6 minutes, scraping the sides of a bowl with a rubber spatula occasionally.
+- In a large bowl add the butter and remaining half cup of sugar.
+Beat the butter and sugar together with a hand mixer on high speed until light and fluffy, about 4-6 minutes, scraping the sides of a bowl with a rubber spatula occasionally.

 - Add the eggs one at a time and beat into the butter mixture until fully incorporated before adding the second egg.
 Beat until blended and the mixture is light and fluffy.

 - Alternating adding half the flour mixture with half the sour cream mixture, beating into the butter mixture until just combined.
 After the dry and wet ingredients have been blended, stir in the ground walnuts to combine evenly.
 Transfer the batter to the prepared pan --